borregaio/special-system/README.md

       ```

 2. **CSS Styling with Flexbox:**
-   - Implement Flexbox to create a flexible and efficient layout for the portfolio.
+   - Implemented Flexbox to create a flexible and efficient layout for the portfolio.

       ```css
       .hero-banner {